-Kelly Arrington joined our staff in March of 2014 as our Victim's Advocate and is available and dedicated to serving the citizens of Springdale.
+Colleen Belk joined our staff in July 2017 as our Victim's Advocate and is available and dedicated to serving the citizens of Springdale.
 If you would like to learn more about Victim Services and what help is available to you, please feel free to contact me 803-796-3160 at or you can email me at email@example.com.

 The Victim's Advocate can assist with many types of resources and services.
 Some of which include:

 Under S.C.
 Law, crime victims have the following rights:

 Under S.C.
 Law, in order to fully exercise your rights as a crime victim, you have certain responsibilities.
 These are:

 A victim of crime who has suffered physical injury, psychological trauma, or death of a family member may be eligible for compensation benefits if:

 South Carolina Crime Victims’ Council

 Sexual Trauma Services of the Midlands

 South Carolina Coalition Against Domestic Violence and Sexual Assault (SCCADVASA)